Outage map shows where AT&T service was down for cellphone users across U.S.

 AT&T outage map

-As of noon ET on Thursday, Downdetector had about 40,000 reports of service issues from AT&T customers, down from a peak of more than 70,000 reports.
+Downdetector had about 40,000 reports of service issues from AT&T customers at around noon Eastern Time, down from a peak of more than 70,000 reports.
 Most of the complaints were focused on problems with mobile phones or wireless service.

 Outages were highest in Houston, San Antonio, Austin, Chicago, New York, Miami, Dallas, Atlanta and Indianapolis, according to Downdetector.